 Is there a higher accident risk with elderly drivers?
 The answer is multifaceted.
 Senior citizens are not the age group most prone to accidents; rather, it’s the youngest and least experienced drivers.
 The Insurance Institute for Highway Safety (IIHS), notes that while teenagers drive less than every age group (apart from the elderly), the rate of fatal crashes for drivers aged 16-19 is almost triple that of drivers 20 and over.
 However, data from the Centers for Disease Control and Prevention (CDC) indicates a slightly elevated risk for drivers over 70.
 The CDC advises such drivers to be mindful of age-related declines in vision and cognitive functioning.

-Nevada has Specialized License Renewal Requirements for Senior Citizens
+Specialized License Renewal Requirements in Nevada for Senior Citizens

-- Possible Written and Road Test Requirements: The Nevada Department of Motor Vehicle (DMV) has the authority to require an older driver to take a written exam and/or a road test.
-To be clear, this will not occur in every driver’s license renewal for a senior citizen.
+- Potential Written and Road Test Requirements: Depending on medical conditions or recent driving history, a written exam and/or road test may be required.
+This will not occur in every driver’s license renewal for a senior citizen.
 However, a written exam and/or road test may be required if the applicant has certain medical conditions or if their recent driving history suggests safety issues.